Revenue department to use AI for virtual tax consultation with taxpayers

 Plans are underway within the Revenue Department to employ online chatbots to provide virtual tax consultation for taxpayers.
 Director-General Lavaron Sangsnit confided that discussions have commenced with a notable tech entity, Microsoft Corp, concerning the integration of such programmed interactive platforms to offer simplified answers to tax-related queries.

-The objective of this manoeuvre, states the Director-General, is to provide a handrail for those taxpayers who have queries, thus minimising tax disagreements.
+The objective of this manoeuvre, states the director-general, is to provide a handrail for those taxpayers who have queries, thus minimising tax disagreements.
 The successful execution of this tax consultation system will initiate the foremost digitisation of a plethora of department tax documentation.
 These will be stored in an accessible location to be easily retrieved by ChatGPT, the app under consideration.
 This body of data will consist of various components, such as the Revenue Code (tax legislation utilised by the department), tax court rulings and a collection of prevalent taxpayer queries.

 Microsoft has stakes in OpenAI, the originator of the artificial intelligence (AI) chatbot named ChatGPT, the technology under review.
 The AI system’s impressive capability lies in its ability to analyse enormous volumes of digitised texts, spanning books, Wikipedia articles and even chat logs – a procedure that demands vast processing power.
 OpenAI unveiled its AI chatbot late last year, in November.